swix/swix.github.com/index.md

 #Introduction to SWIX's REST Api
 SWIX's API allows you to access our system programmatically.
 Before you can acces the SWIX api you must first obtain an API key from us.

+**Upcoming Changes**<br/>
+Before we outline our upcoming changes we want to thank you for your support while we develop our API.
+Version 1 is almost complete and we have made a few changes with you in mind.

+Throughout the document we have now put a note underneath any field that is going to change.
+That being said the most significant change we have made is in regard to 'related resources'.
+A related resource is just a field in a resource which points to a different resource.
+For example, in the Brand Resource there is a field called 'pod' which points to a Pod Resouse.

+Currently when you request a resource, we gather and return all the related resource's data with it.
+This approach seemed appropriate at first but this has added significant over head and increased the time it takes for us to respond to a request.
+Once we deploy our changes later this month this behavior will change.
+Going forward when you request a resource instead of getting all the related resource's data, you will get the url to the related resource.

 ##Query String
 **Format**<br/>
 Purpose: Allows you to specify the format the data is returned in.<br/>